PARQUE TAYRONA

 The park becomes more and more popular every year with tourists, particularly backpackers, looking to escape the cities for the golden sands and clear blue water of the Caribbean.

 That said, Parque Tayrona is still a relatively peaceful destination.
-At peak colombian holiday times (late December/early January, Easter and July) the park can become a little crowded, but only at its most popular two or three spots.
+At peak Colombian holiday times (late December/early January, Easter and July) the park can become a little crowded, but only at its most popular two or three spots.
 Even at peak times those who venture a little further into the park will find near-deserted beaches.

 Payment is possible in cash or with credit/debit card.
 You will be issued with a ticket and a wristband, which you must keep until you leave the park, and also a simple map.

-Jeep, Parque TayronaAfter leaving the payment hut you need to take one of the shared jeeps/minibuses (which cost a few thousand pesos) further into the park.
 If you're taking a car into the park expect a search.
 Alcohol is not allowed to be taken into the park and will be confiscated.

 From the car park where the jeep drops you off a trail heads off into the jungle which leads to Arecifes, the nearest beach.
 The trail takes about 45 minutes to walk at a casual pace.